wp-plugins/ecampaign/readme.txt

 The site administrator can:

 * change the campaign email address.
-* change which fields appear in the form and their size.
+* change which fields appear in the form, their size and relative location.
-* change the size of the message area.
+* change the size of the message areas.
 * enable 1 or 2 additional checkboxes (e.g. to prompt the visitor for
 further campaign updates).
 * enable DNS checking of email addresses.